Kmart: 1990–2001: New image

-Super Kmart Center (Super Kmart) opened an all-new location on July 25, 1991, in Medina Township, Ohio, featuring a full-service grocery with a full-service deli, seafood counter and bakery.
-It also had general merchandise like many Kmarts had.
-However, this location was downsized in 2011 and was one of a number of Kmarts closed in early 2012 following poor Christmas 2011 sales.
-The second ground-up Super Kmart Center opened in Copley Township, Ohio, featuring an in-store video rental center, and an in-store carryout Chinese restaurant.
+On July 25, 1991, Kmart opened its first Super Kmart Center (Super Kmart) in Medina Township, Ohio.
+This location featured a full-service grocery store with a deli, seafood counter, and bakery, alongside general Kmart merchandise.
+However, the store was downsized in 2011 and closed in early 2012 following poor Christmas 2011 sales.
+The second ground-up Super Kmart Center opened in Copley Township, Ohio, and featured an in-store video rental center and a carryout Chinese restaurant.
 This location has also shut down.
 The last Super Kmart Center in Howland Township, Ohio, closed on April 8, 2018.
 Besides the Medina and Copley locations, many more Super Kmarts opened nationwide.

 The company would again revise its name in 1991 after 14 years, changing slightly to Kmart Corporation.

 In 1992, Kmart entered the Eastern European market with the purchase of 13 stores in the former Czechoslovakia.
 These stores were sold off in 1996.

 The company also began to offer exclusive merchandise by Martha Stewart, Kathy Ireland, Jaclyn Smith, Lauren Hutton, and Thalía.
 Other recognizable brands included exclusively licensed merchandising of products relating to Sesame Street and Disney.
-Actress and television personality Rosie O'Donnell and actress/director and producer Penny Marshall became among the company's most recognized spokespersons.
+Actress and television personality Rosie O'Donnell and actress/director and producer Penny Marshall were among the company's most recognized spokespersons.

 In September 1995, Kmart sold its money-losing in-store auto repair centers to Penske Corporation for $112 million to operate them as Penske Auto Centers.
 Penske later closed the auto repair centers in 2002 as a result of a payment dispute with Kmart.

-Big Kmart opened in Chicago, Illinois, on April 23, 1997.
-The format focuses on home fashions, children's apparel, and consumables (The Pantry).
+On April 23, 1997, Kmart opened a new format named Big Kmart, at Brickyard Mall in Chicago, Illinois.
+The format focused on home fashions, children's apparel, and consumables (The Pantry).
 Most Kmart stores were remodeled to this format during the late 1990s and the early 2000s.
 Initially, this approach was successful and sales numbers had grown by 10 to 15% in the Kmart stores converted to the Big Kmart format.
 During 1997 and 1998, the company either converted regular Kmart stores into or opened outright 1,245 Big Kmart locations.
 By 1998, 62% of Kmart's stores were Big Kmart locations.
 In 1998, Kmart acquired 45 former Venture stores and converted them into Big Kmart locations.
 There was a high of 1,900 Big Kmart stores during the year 2000, compared to about 100 for Super Kmart and another 100 remaining traditional Kmart locations.